-Three hours lecture and One-half hour laboratory TBA per week.
+Three hours lecture per week.
 Pass/No Pass/Letter Grade Option NON-DEGREE CREDIT

 Prerequisite: Completion of ESL 081 C or appropriate skills demonstrated through the assessment process.
 This course is designed for intermediate ESL students to continue to increase their knowledge and usage of English grammar, to review grammar trouble spots according to individual and class needs, and to improve grammatical accuracy and editing skills in writing.